How to Run Docker on Proxmox the Right Way (and Avoid Common Mistakes)

 If you must run Docker directly on top of your Proxmox host, note the steps below as guidance for doing so.

-Running Docker in a VM is arguably the most robust option.
-You can spin up a full virtual machine based on Ubuntu Server, Debian, or Rocky Linux for the base OS for example.
+Running Docker in a VM is arguably the best option.
+You can spin up a full virtual machine using your favorite distro, whether this is Ubuntu Server, Debian, or Rocky Linux for the base OS.
 Then you can install Docker and Docker Compose on the VM as the Docker host.

-• Easy to back up with Proxmox VM snapshots or Proxmox Backup Server
+• Backups with Proxmox VM snapshots (snapshots are not really backups but good quick rollbacks) or Proxmox Backup Server

 • Easy to move or clone to another host